EDesec/correlationCAUSATION/README.md

 # correlationCAUSATION
 Goal: Build an end-to-end system to identify causal vs. correlational relationships in real-world news and economic indicator data.
-Maybe use it for other
+Maybe use it for other purposes

 ## 📌 Project Status
 **Current Stage:** *(e.g., Planning / Early Development / MVP / Production)*